marcomistretta/DLA_labs/README.md

 ## Contributors

 This repository was created by **Marco Mistretta**.
-If you have any questions or concerns, please contact [marco.mistretta@stud.unifi.it].
+If you have any questions or concerns, please contact marco.mistretta@stud.unifi.it.

 ### Acknowledgements

-We would like to thank Professor Andrew David Bagdanov for teaching the "Deep Learning Applications" course and providing guidance on these labs
+We would like to thank Professor Andrew David Bagdanov for teaching the **Deep Learning Applications**ì' course and providing guidance on these labs